Minamitorishima

-Minamitorishima (南鳥島) sometimes Minami-Tori-shima or Minami-Torishima, also known as Marcus Island, is an isolated Japanese coral atoll in the northwestern Pacific Ocean, located some 1848 km southeast of Tokyo and 1267 km east of the closest Japanese island, South Iwo Jima of the Volcano Islands, and nearly on a straight line between mainland Tokyo and Wake Island, 1415 km further to the east-southeast.
-The closest island to Minamitorishima is East Island in the Mariana Islands, which is 1015 km to the west-southwest.

-It is the easternmost territory belonging to Japan, and the only Japanese territory on the Pacific Plate, past the Japan Trench.
+Minamitorishima (南鳥島), sometimes known as Minami-Tori-shima or Minami-Torishima and also known as Marcus Island, is an isolated Japanese coral atoll in the northwestern Pacific Ocean.
+It is the easternmost and most isolated territory belonging to Japan, and the only Japanese territory on the Pacific Plate, past the Japan Trench.
 Although small (151 ha), it is of strategic importance, as it enables Japan to claim a 428,875 km2 exclusive economic zone in the surrounding waters.

-It is also the easternmost territory of Tokyo, being administratively part of Ogasawara Subprefecture.
+It is the easternmost territory of Tokyo, being administratively part of Ogasawara Subprefecture.
 No civilians live there, except personnel of the Japan Meteorological Agency, Japan Self-Defense Forces (JSDF), and Japan Coast Guard serving temporary tours of duty on the island.

 Access

-The island is off limits to civilians except for Japan Meteorological Agency staff, although reporters, documentary makers, and scientific researchers can sometimes get an entry permit.
+The island is off limits to civilians except for Japan Meteorological Agency staff.
+Reporters, documentary makers, and scientific researchers can sometimes get an entry permit.
 No commercial boat tours or flights visit the island, and civilians are currently not allowed access to Minamitorishima for tours or sightseeing, due to its use by the JSDF as an observation station.